 top of page

-Pricing handmade work is one of the biggest hurdles for an artist to jump when building a business.
-Making a profit doing what we love to do challenges our beliefs about what we, and our work, are worth; and yet we struggle with making enough to make a decent living.
+Pricing handmade work is one of the biggest hurdles for an artist to jump when building a creative business.
+Making a profit doing what we love to do challenges our beliefs about what we, and our work, are worth; and because of this, many of us struggle with making enough to make a decent living.

-My advice to new creative entrepreneurs has always been to structure your pricing so that - at wholesale you are doing back-flips over your prices every time you sell even ONE of them.
-Then, multiply that price by 2.5 to arrive at your true retail price*.
+My advice to new creative entrepreneurs has always been to structure your pricing so that, at your WHOLESALE price, you are covering all of your costs, expenses, profit, and more to run and grow your business.
+Then, to sell your work individually to the end customer, multiply your wholesale price by 2.5 to arrive at your true retail price*.
+Even if you plan to never sell to stores.

-The true retail should be the price you're selling to the public (on etsy, your website, etc).
-Then when a wholesale buyer comes a'calling, you can confidently tell them that your suggested retail pricing is 2.5 your wholesale price.
+The true retail should be the price you're selling to the public (on Etsy, your website, etc.).
+Then when a wholesale buyer comes around, you can confidently tell them that your suggested retail pricing is actually 2.5 times your wholesale price.

-*Note: This advice is very different than "keystone" or doubling of your wholesale price that is the standard advice out there.
+*Note: My advice is very different than "keystone" or doubling your wholesale price which is the standard advice out there.
 In my current experience as a store owner, a 2x markup is simply not enough to keep a retail storefront business profitable.
-I'll cover this topic more deeply in another blog post, but for now, do yourself a huge favor and try to keep your markup at a MININUM of 2.2 to 2.5 (or more!) to gain a significant edge on your competition and keep your wholesale buyers happy!
+I'll cover this topic more deeply in another post, but for now, do yourself a huge favor and try to keep your markup at a MINIMUM of 2.2 to 2.5 (or more!) to gain a significant edge over others in your category and keep your wholesale buyers happy!

 For many creative businesses, this means raising your prices RIGHT NOW.
 Yes.
 I said RAISE your prices *RIGHT NOW*.
 I mean, why not?
-If you're struggling every day wondering why you can't get ahead in your business, then you're not making enough to make a living.
-If you're not making enough then you need to do something very different even if it scares you.
+If you have been struggling every day wondering why you can't get ahead in your business, then you're not making enough to make a living.
+If you're not making enough to survive, then you need to do something very different even if it scares you.

 Okay okay.
-Before you shut your eyes and cover your ears, please consider this:
+Before you shut your eyes and cover your ears on this whole "selling your work for more than double your wholesale price" crazy advice, please consider this:

-If you don't think your work will sell for any more than what you are selling it for right now, then it is likely that one of these three points applies to your business:
+If you don't think your work will sell if you raise your prices, then it is likely that one of these three points applies to your business:

 1. You are not your target market